durandaltheta/cpp_template_workshop/README.md

 - `git add`, `commit`, and `push` your changes to your remote branch
 - see if the github action succeeds in compiling and the relevant unit tests pass

 There are a series of `Extra Credit` unit tests.
 These will need to be implemented *by you*, as no solution will be available.
 However, the intention with each `Extra Credit` is that what you have learned previously should get you most of the way across the finish line.
 Completing `Extra Credit` unit tests will influence your final grade.
+You can always skip them if you're struggling and come back later, though it would probably be helpful to you (if you intend to complete them) to give your best after each lesson.

 ### Grading
 Grading for this workshop reflects Elektrobit's employee yearly performance goals scale of 1-5 (1 is bad, 3 is you did your job, 5 is perfect).
 As such, your score, if used by your manager to influence any of your yearly goals, can easily reason about how well you did and how they should adjust your end of year scores.